What is paintball?

 Does it hurt?

 For the most part, getting hit with a paintball is like being snapped with a towel.
 However, at close range, you may get a dime-sized welt from the paintball.
 Referees try to keep players at least 20 feet from each other to avoid extremely close range encounters, but they can’t be watching all the time.
 The idea is to make sure other players never get that close!
+A good option to regular paintball is Low impact Paintball which is played just like regular paintball with the exception of the sting from a paintball hit.
+Lighter Markers and smaller paintballs that shoot at lower velocity & give off 2/3rds less joules of impact create a friendlier environment for less adventurous kids and adults.

 What should I wear?